StevenMicheletti/python_scripts/README.md

-# Python scripts for memory-efficient genomic analysis
+# Python2 scripts for memory-efficient genomic analysis

 Each script comes with its own help description